How to Start an Instagram Blog from Scratch: An 8-Step Guide

 • Type in niche-specific keywords on Quora, Reddit, and Answer the public to find more ideas

 Before you start creating and posting content, you need to draft an effective hashtag strategy.
-There is a 30 hashtags limit on Instagram.
-You can include them either in your caption or in the comments if you want to keep your post clean.
+There is a 30 hashtags limit on Instagram, make sure your hashtags are relevant to your niche and content.

 Image source